himal2007/mlst/update-fix/README.md

 <details>
 <summary>Auto extraction of scheme?🤔</summary>

 First, the script automatically tries to extract the scheme names from the `dbases.sh` file.
 If the scheme name is not found, it will prompt the user to either print `missing` in the output file or automatically create a scheme name based on the URL.
-For eg, for URL `https://rest.pubmlst.org/db/pubmlst_afumigatus_seqdef/schemes/1`, the scheme name will be `afumigatus`.
+For eg, for URL `https://rest.pubmlst.org/db/pubmlst_borrelia_seqdef/schemes/1`, the scheme name will be `borrelia`.
 If there are multiple schemes, it will append a number to the scheme name.
 For eg, for URLs `https://rest.pubmlst.org/db/pubmlst_chlamydiales_seqdef/schemes/38` and `https://rest.pubmlst.org/db/pubmlst_chlamydiales_seqdef/schemes/41`, the scheme names will be `chlamydiales_38` and `chlamydiales_41` respectively.

 </details>